 Conviviums in-house design firm Fusion Home Designs Inc. is considered the go-to design company to over 35 individual construction companies including their clientele.
 This is indicative of the trust and confidence contractors and clients can have in our home planning and building.
 Whether from a stock plan brought to us by the client, a home plan from our portfolio of designs, or a brand new custom home plan, close collaboration with the client in identifying their needs and desires is paramount.
 Decisions at all levels in the planning and construction phases are made with full coordination and consideration of advocating our clients’ interests, and advancing their priorities.

 We only complete a select few major projects a year, some of average size and others quite expansive, but we build each one with care and precision.
-In our very active renovation services including home additions and improvements, this is where Conviviums team shine.
+In our very active renovation services including partial home additions and improvements, this is where Conviviums team shine.
 Transforming existing places into dream spaces, with incorporating all the clients wants and needs into a well thought-out, functional, within budget plan, is exactly what we get excited about.
 This, coupled with our custom home design division, affords the customer, in many respects, a one-stop shopping center for home design/construction and remodeling.

 HOW (SPECIFICALLY) DO YOU PERSONALIZE SERVICE TO YOUR ME?